Beamsville, Ontario

 Beamsville (2021 Urban area estimated population 13,323) is a community that is part of the town of Lincoln, Ontario, Canada.
 It is located along the southern shore of Lake Ontario and lies within the fruit belt of the Niagara Peninsula.
 It contains century-old brick buildings, an old-fashioned downtown area with barbershops, women's dress shops, a bakery, a print shop, restaurants, banks and other businesses, and many orchards and vineyards.

 Queen Elizabeth Way, the main road that connects Toronto and Buffalo, New York, has an interchange at Beamsville.
 Many tourists stop for something to eat at the many fast-food restaurants nearby.

 Industry

 Beamsville is in the heart of Ontario's wine country and contributes greatly to the wine industry in the Niagara Peninsula.
-Many wineries from the area have won top awards locally and internationally, including Grape King at the Niagara Grape & Wine Festival.
+Many wineries from the area have won top awards locally and internationally, including Grape King at the Niagara Grape & Wine Festival and Malivoire Wine Company, founded on the Beamsville Bench in 1996, which was named Canadian Winery of the Year at the 2021 National Wine Awards of Canada.

 Alanson Harris operated a foundry making farm tools that became farm implements maker Massey Harris.